 3. Are there any important dates involved in this new way of sending data to the platform?

-- Yes. we have developed some migration goal dates for members using the Course Evaluation and/or Beacon features of the platform.
-Our goal is to have all member campuses using Course Evaluation and/or Beacon features using the Core Data Exchange for course catalog data loads by August 1st, 2017.
+- Yes. we have developed some migration goal dates for members using the Course Evaluations and/or Beacon features of the platform.
+Our goal is to have all member campuses using Course Evaluations or Beacon using the Core Data Exchange data loads by Fall 2017.

 4. What is the biggest change that we should think about as we start the process for migrating to the Core Data Exchange?

 - If you have been sending data to the Campus Labs platform via automated imports or periodic manual imports, then it is likely that the Core Data Exchange import process will feel very similar, however some file formats have been expanded or tweaked for consistency and specificity.
 You will need to audit your current imports to make sure that they will work with the new process.